lifeanddeath/oracle-certification-javaSE8-programmer/src/coreJavaAPIs/coreJavaAPIsNotes.md

 System.out.print(string + " ");  // 10 100 9 because it sorts alphabetically
 ```

+## Size

+An array size can be calculated by its default property called length.
+It is important to realize that its not a method!.

+Example:

 ## Searching

 Java also provides a convenient way to search-- but only if the array is already sorted.